Boye (band): 1990s

 After Boye's return from the Netherlands, Aleksandra Blažić left the band, and Miloš Rašković (guitar) and Đorđe Todorović (trombone) became the new band members.
 During the early 1994, the band held three concerts in Athens.
 In 1995 they performed in Athens once again and at Crete as a part of the manifestation Za mir na Balkanu (For Peace on the Balkans).
 At the time, Robert Telčer became the new guitar player.
 The new lineup performed in March 1996 at the Balkans Art Festival in Komotini and Xanthi situated in Greece, near the Turkish border.

 The fourth studio album, Prevariti naviku (To Trick a Habit), was released in July 1997, once again recorded at the Sing Sing Studio and produced by Vlaisavljević.
 The album featured the single "Ludilo mašina" ("Machine Madness"), presenting the band in a more modern musical direction than on the previous releases.
 During the same year, on the Slovenian live various artists compilation V živo v Štuki (Live in Štuk), the band appeared with the recording of their 1995 performance at the Maribor Štuk Hall, along with the performances of various bands from Slovenia and Croatia.

 The band had their last performances during 2000.
 In the summer of 2000 they performed on the concerts organized by Radio B92, alongside Darkwood Dub, Obojeni Program and Voodoo Popeye.
 After Biljana Babić had a child, the band ended their activity.

 Post breakup

 After leaving Boye, Jasna Manjulov published two books of poetry, Različite pesme (Different Songs, 1988) and Lažno predstavljanje (Misrepresentation, 1996) and worked as a proofreader.
 Vlaisavljević, with the members of the band Obojeni Program, wrote and recorded music for Aleksandar Davić's 2004 film Party.

+In 2023, the album Boye se ne boje was reissued on vinyl with two previously unreleased songs as bonus tracks, "Kuća i krik" ("The House and the Scream") and "Ti si taj" ("You're the One").